Skip to Main Content

 La Crosse, Wisconsin

-Thirty years later, however, the brewery was sold.
+Thirty years later the brewery was sold.
 The tanks were painted white -- a poor job, with the Old Style Lager labels still visible underneath.
 It took three years for the new owners to realize that a six pack of giant cans was a superior architectural gag.
 So in 2003 they brought back the World's Largest Six Pack, with a new brand of giant beer -- La Crosse Lager -- to advertise.
+It was an imperfect sequel, as sequels often are.
+The new labels were wallpapered on, not painted, which made it a somewhat lazy claim to fame (although certainly better than an inflatable).
+And the brewery now made tea, soda, and energy drinks as well as beer.
+If you'd visited during those dark years, the World's Largest Six Pack may not have even been filled with suds.

 Adding to the atmosphere is a colorful statue of Gambrinus, "King of Beer," who stands across the street hoisting a golden goblet of ale.
-An accompanying plaque, green with age (and still bearing the logo of Heileman's Old Style Lager), calls Gambrinus, "a valiant soldier of the 15th century" and credits him with inventing beer.
+An accompanying plaque, green with age, calls Gambrinus, "a valiant soldier of the 15th century" and credits him with inventing beer.
 Gambrinus stands 15 feet tall, with one foot propped on a keg, his eyes goggled in awe of his towering neighbor.

-The King was built by unknown beer craftsmen in 1890 and moved here in 1939 from a brewery in New Orleans that went out of business during Prohibition.
+The original version of the King was built by unknown beer craftsmen in 1890 and moved here in 1939 from a brewery in New Orleans that went out of business during Prohibition.
 In March 2015 his sword arm was unintentionally torn off by three unbalanced drunks posing for a late-night photo -- the horror was captured on CCTV footage.
-The old King, who was made of cement and weighed a ton, was removed in April 2015, and his body parts were used to create an exact fiberglass replica.
+The old King, who was made of cement and weighed a ton, was removed in April 2015 and his body parts were used to create an exact fiberglass replica.
 The new Gambrinus was returned to his original spot in July 2017.

 Also see: Hard and Soft Drink

-World's Largest Six Pack, and the King of Beer
+World's Largest Six Pack and King of Beer

 Address: